Sign in →

 Most people who are infected with WNV will not develop clinical signs of illness.
 It is estimated that about 20% of those who become infected will develop West Nile fever with mild symptoms, including fever, headache, myalgia, and occasionally a skin rash on the trunk of the body.
 Case fatality rates among patients hospitalized during recent outbreaks have ranged from 4% to 14%.
 Advanced age is the most important risk factor for death, and patients older than 70 years of age are at particularly high risk.(1)

 Laboratory diagnosis is best achieved by demonstration of specific IgG and IgM class antibodies in serum specimens.
 Polymerase chain reaction (PCR) (WNCSF / West Nile Virus, RNA, PCR, Molecular Detection, Spinal Fluid) can detect WNV RNA in specimens from patients with recent WNV infection (ie, 3-5 days following infection) when specific antibodies to the virus are not yet present.
-However, the likelihood of detection is relatively low as the sensitivity of PCR detection is approximately 55% in cerebrospinal fluid and approximately 10% in blood, from patients with known WNV infection.
+However, the likelihood of detection is relatively low as the sensitivity of PCR detection is approximately 55% in spinal fluid and approximately 10% in blood, from patients with known WNV infection.

 Interpretation